History, tourist information, and nearby accommodation

 HERITAGE HIGHLIGHTS: The 12th century tower

 One of the interior highlights at Dunblane is the choir stalls, which date to the 15th century.
-Some of the caving is simply exquisite.
+Some of the choir stall carving is simply exquisite.

-One remarkable for feature is that the nave walls are more worn and weathered inside than out.
-That's because the nave stood for moe than 3 centuries without a roof!
+One remarkable feature is that the nave walls are more worn and weathered inside than out.
+That's because the nave stood for more than 3 centuries without a roof!